Rise in German COVID-19 infections flattens | Health

 Rise in German COVID-19 infections flattens

-As German hospitals have been swamped by the fourth wave of the pandemic in recent weeks, Germany has introduced restrictions on unvaccinated people and sought to ramp up the roll-out of booster shots.
-Chancellor Angela Merkel, her designated successor Olaf Scholz and regional leaders are due to meet on Tuesday to discuss how to respond to the crisis, especially after cases of the new Omicron variant were detected in the country.
+Merkel, Scholz and regional leaders are due to meet on Tuesday to discuss how to respond to the crisis, especially after cases of the new Omicron variant were detected in the country.
+About 68% of the population of about 83 million is fully vaccinated, far behind the rates in southern European countries such as Portugal and Spain.

 - Country: